-Australasian and African revenue increased by 24% to \$163.9 million for fiscal 2023, compared to the previous year.
-Strong demand for the Company's specialized services in Australia and new energy work in Mongolia were responsible for the year-over-year growth.
+Australasian and African revenue increased by 6% to \$174.4 million for fiscal 2024, compared to the previous year.
+Strong demand for the Company's specialized services in Australia and energy work in Mongolia were responsible for the year-over-year growth.

-Gross margin percentage for the year ended April 30, 2023 was 24.0%, compared to 21.5% for the previous year.
-Depreciation expense totaling \$43.7 million is included in direct costs for fiscal 2023, versus \$40.6 million in the prior year.
-Adjusted gross margin, which excludes depreciation expense, was 30.0% for fiscal 2023, compared to 27.7% for the prior year.
-This growth was driven by enhanced productivity and price adjustments, which more than offset inflation pressures.
+Gross margin percentage for fiscal 2024 was 21.6%, compared to 24.0% for the previous year.
+Depreciation expense totaling \$47.8 million was included in direct costs for the year, versus \$43.7 million in the prior year.
+Adjusted gross margin, which excludes depreciation expense, was 28.4% for the year, compared to 30.0% for the prior year.
+The decrease in margins from the prior year was mainly attributable to reduced activity levels and a competitive environment in the Company's North American markets.

-General and administrative costs were \$65.0 million (8.8% of revenue) for fiscal 2023, an increase of \$8.0 million, compared to the previous year (8.8% of revenue).
-The majority of this increase was due to inflationary wage adjustments, increased travel, and increased insurance costs.
+General and administrative costs were \$67.8 million for fiscal 2024, an increase of \$4.1 million, compared to the previous year.
+The majority of this increase was due to inflationary wage adjustments.

-Other expenses were \$13.4 million for fiscal 2023, up from \$11.8 million in the prior year, due primarily to higher incentive compensation expenses throughout the Company, given the increased profitability.
+Other expenses were \$10.3 million for fiscal 2024, down from \$13.4 million in the prior year, due primarily to lower incentive compensation expenses throughout the Company, given the decreased profitability.

-Foreign exchange loss was \$2.8 million for fiscal 2023, compared to \$1.4 million for the prior year.
+Foreign exchange loss was \$5.5 million for fiscal 2024, compared to \$2.8 million for the prior year.
 While the Company's reporting currency is the Canadian dollar, various jurisdictions have net monetary assets or liabilities exposed to other currencies.
-In fiscal 2023, various market drivers, such as high inflation and the war in Ukraine, stimulated foreign exchange market volatility.
+Despite the Company's best efforts to minimize exposure, the loss from Argentina was \$4.1 million as they experienced a significant devaluation of the Peso as part of economic reforms implemented by the Argentinian government.

-The income tax provision for the year ended April 30, 2023 was an expense of \$22.7 million, compared to an expense of \$15.0 million for the prior year.
-The increase was driven by an overall increase in profitability compared to the prior year.
+The income tax provision for fiscal 2024 was an expense of \$17.9 million, compared to an expense of \$22.7 million for the prior year.
+The decrease was driven by an overall decrease in profitability compared to the prior year.

-Net earnings for fiscal 2023 were \$74.9 million or \$0.90 per share (\$0.90 per share diluted), compared to \$53.5 million or \$0.65 per share (\$0.65 per share diluted) for the prior year.
+Net earnings for fiscal 2024 were \$53.1 million or \$0.64 per share (\$0.64 per share diluted), compared to \$74.9 million or \$0.90 per share (\$0.90 per share diluted) for the prior year.